Chart Color Schemes

 Infrastructure

-Para Vista has moderate levels of nearby infrastructure activity, ranking in the 48thth percentile nationally
+Para Vista has emerging levels of nearby infrastructure activity, ranking in the 23rdth percentile nationally

-Five projects have been identified by AreaSearch as potentially impacting the area: Gawler Line Electrification & Level Crossing Removals (including Valley View area works), Gardenia Drive Aged Care Expansion, Valley View Golf Course Residential Release (Stage 3 and 4), Walkleys Road Corridor.
-These are considered most relevant to the area's performance.
+The performance of an area is significantly influenced by changes to local infrastructure projects.
+AreaSearch has identified five projects that are expected to impact this area.
+Among these key projects are Gawler Line Electrification & Level Crossing Removals (including Valley View area works), Gardenia Drive Aged Care Expansion, Valley View Golf Course Residential Release (Stage 3 and 4), and Walkleys Road Corridor.
+The following list details those projects that are likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.